SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 2. Do you change your bags often?
    No. I think it's unnecessary to change bags often.
 In my opinion, bags are just for practical use and I won't change my bag until it is broken.
 I have used my current bag for five years and it's still in good condition.
 I think maybe I'll use it for another five years.
 3. What kinds of bags would you use when travelling?
   I will choose a bag that can contain a lot of things and that's not expensive.
-If you carry a quite expensive one, sometimes you may get yourself in trouble because your bag is likely to be stolen my someone else if you're not careful enough.
+If you carry a quite expensive one, sometimes you may get yourself in trouble because your bag is likely to be stolen b    y someone else if you're not careful enough.
 So I'll choose the useful and practical ones.
 4. Is bag an ideal gift?
   For most girls and boys, I think a bag might be an ideal gift for them.
 But for me, I usually don't spend too much money on bags, clothes, shoes and so on.
 So I'd prefer some gifts that have a special meaning.
 5. Did you use a backpack when you were a child?